preactjs/preact-www/content/en/guide/v10/getting-started.md

 ```

 Upon completion, you'll have a new `dist/` folder which can be deployed directly to a server.
+You can use any Node.js-capable host for this, including [Hostinger Web Apps Hosting](https://www.hostinger.com/web-apps-hosting).

 > For a full list of all available commands and their options, check out the [Vite CLI Documentation](https://vitejs.dev/guide/cli.html).